-In 1996, Abrams [123] was able to construct a category of 2d TQFTs and prove it is equivalent to the category of commutative Frobenius algebras.
+In 1996, Abrams [126] was able to construct a category of 2d TQFTs and prove it is equivalent to the category of commutative Frobenius algebras.
 This makes precise the sense in which a 2-dimensional topological quantum field theory 'is' a commutative Frobenius algebra.
-It implies that when one has a commutative Frobenius algebra in the category FinVect, one immediately gets a symmetric monoidal functor $Z\colon 2\mathrm{Cob} \to \mathrm{Vect}$, hence a 2-dimensional topological quantum field theory.
-This perspective is explained in great detail in the book by Kock [124].
+It implies that when one has a commutative Frobenius algebra in the category FinVect, one immediately gets a symmetric monoidal functor $Z: 2\text{Cob} \rightarrow \text{Vect}$, hence a 2-dimensional topological quantum field theory.
+This perspective is explained in great detail in the book by Kock [127].

 In modern language, the essence of Abrams' result is contained in the following theorem: 2Cob is the free symmetric monoidal category on a commutative Frobenius algebra.
 To make this precise, we first define a commutative Frobenius algebra in any symmetric monoidal category, using the same diagrams as above.
-Next, suppose C is any symmetric monoidal category and $c \in C$ is a commutative Frobenius algebra in C. Then first, there exists a symmetric monoidal functor with and such that Z sends the multiplication, unit, cocomultiplication and counit for S^1 to those for c.
+Next, suppose C is any symmetric monoidal category and $c \in C$ is a commutative Frobenius algebra in C. Then first, there exists a symmetric monoidal functor $Z: 2Cob \rightarrow C$ with and such that Z sends the multiplication, unit, cocomultiplication and counit for S^1 to those for c.
 Second, Z is unique up to a symmetric monoidal natural isomorphism.